AriFordsham/GHCWiki/supercompilation.md

 - The Simplifier gets confused by the wrong OccInfo on things.
 So run occurence analysis at the end of supercompilation.
 The occurence analyser gets confused by having the wrong Unfoldings for id's though.
 We currently zap things here and there, but this is not the right way to do it.

+## Scalability

+- The whistle is THE bad guy when it comes to performance; we spend 35% of our time on testing.
+It is trivial to run in parallell.

 ## Insights

 - Looking for instances, instead of renamings, has implications with the global store.
 Do we want to fold append (append xs' ys) zs against append (append xs ys) zs (in rho) or append ys zs (in store).